 RELIEF – Whatever a party to a lawsuit asks the court to do: dissolve the marriage, award support, enforce a prior court order or decree, divide property, enjoin certain behavior, dismiss the complaint of the other party, and so on.

-RESPONDENT - The one who defends the lawsuit brought by another.
-Same as defendant.
+RESPONDENT – The one who defends the lawsuit brought by another.
+Same as the defendant.

 RESPONSE – The pleading filed in answer to the allegations of a petition.
 The response may also allege affirmative defenses to those allegations.

 RULES OF EVIDENCE – The rules that govern the method of presentation and admissibility of oral and documentary evidence at court hearings or deposition.